hasansimsek1/HealthChecker/README.md

 # HealthChecker
-Sample application that executes background jobs.
+Sample web application that executes background jobs.

 ### If you want to get it running locally, take these steps..